Margaret Farrand Thorp: Marriage

-On June 12, 1930, Margaret Thorp married Willard Thorp, a professor at Princeton University.
+On June 12, 1930, Margaret Thorp married Willard William Thorp, a professor at Princeton University.
 Willard Thorp led the establishment of the American Civilization program (now the American Studies program) at Princeton;

 Archives

 The Willard and Margaret Farrand Thorp Papers at Princeton contain her work and those of Willard Thorp.
 Her papers in the collection include her writings, journals, notebooks, correspondences, and family sketchbooks and photographs.